 When you signup at Quizzle (which really is free) you get to:

-- Access to your CE score – This is not to be confused with a FICO score (that lenders use).
+- Access to your CE score – This is not to be confused with a FICO score that all types of banks and other lenders rely on to make credit decisions.
 Rather, this scoring formula was created by a company called CE Analytics.
 Outside of Quizzle I haven’t heard of it being used.
-It’s scale is on a 350 to 850 scale, but keep in mind the formula is different than FICO.
+It’s scale is on a 350 to 850 scale, but keep in mind the formula is different than FICO, so the CE score has to be taken with a grain of salt.

 Part One: The Credit Report